dareolson/react-video-player/README.md

 # react-video-player

-A Youtube syle video player made with React.js, Node.js, Express and MySQL.
+A Youtube-API powered video player made with React and Node.